 Remember: Money-making scams often target seniors because their home mortgages have already been paid off and they want to help pay for their grandchildren's expenses.
 Never act quickly without verifying an investment or product.
-If anyone offers you a loan, hang up and call our office or a trusted lawyer or financial advisor.
+If anyone offers you a loan, hang up and call our office, the NC Secretary of State's office, or a trusted lawyer or financial advisor.